University of Uyo: Library

-The Library has an active collection of 46,745 volumes and handles about 409,977 lending and reference inquiries annually.
+The University Library has an active collection of 46,745 volumes and handles about 409,977 lending and reference inquiries annually.
 Current journals stand at 271 representing all disciplinary interests.
-The library is equipped with modern computers and has a reading space of 970.51 metres with seating capacity for 698.
+The library is equipped with modern computers and has a reading space of 970.51 metres with a seating capacity of 698.

 There are four main divisions: Acquisition, Lending, Processing, and Research.
 The Research Division comprises Reference, Serials, Special Collections and Government Collections.
 The Special Collection comprises Nyong Essien, Africana and Government Collection.
 Acquisition and Processing selects and orders library materials and organizes them for effective use.
 The Public Service Division deals directly with readers, regulates the use of library materials, and handles reference questions.
-The office of university librarian provides data for planning, budgeting, control and coordination of the library.
+The office of the university librarian provides data for planning, budgeting, control and coordination of the library.

 Radio station

-UNIUYO owns and operates radio station UNIUYO FM (100.7 MHz) in Uyo.
+University of Uyo owns and operates a radio station, UNIUYO FM (100.7 MHz) in Uyo.

 Affiliate institutions

 Below are a list of affiliate institutions of the University of Uyo, approved by the National Universities Commission (NUC).